socrata/arcs/README.md

 of each Group of results with the `-g` flag, the number of the results with the `-r` flag, the Cetera host and port with the `-c` and `-p` flags, our database connection string w/ the `-D` flag, and finally, an optional path to where the full and CrowdFlower CSVs should be written.
+If no groups are specified, the default behavior is to create a group named "baseline" with an empty parameters dict (which is used for each query to Cetera).

+You may optionally specify a `--job_to_copy` (`-j`) parameter.
+This indicates the CrowdFlower job that should be used as the basis for the task.

 Once a job has been completed -- and you should receive an email notification to this effect from CrowdFlower -- you can download the judgment data like so: